 SYNAPSE believes that every student is entitled to respect and understanding.
 As a student-run organization operating under the principles of equity, social justice, and anti-oppression, we have a responsibility to our fellow students to create a welcoming and inclusive space for open conversation.

-We commit to directly addressing issues of discrimination, intimidation, hostility, and harassment in an effort to dismantle the oppression in our community.
-SYNAPSE mandates a space that is free of all types of violence and harassment including but not limited to sexual assault, non-consensual behaviour or attitudes, Islamophobia, anti-Semitism, xenophobia, racism, sexism, gender discrimination, homophobia, queerphobia, ableism, intolerance of religious affiliation, or any other behaviour or language that may perpetuate oppression or discrimination.
+We commit to directly addressing issues of discrimination, intimidation, hostility, and harassment to dismantle the oppression in our community.
+SYNAPSE mandates a space that is free of all types of violence and harassment, including but not limited to sexual assault, non-consensual behaviour or attitudes, Islamophobia, anti-Semitism, xenophobia, racism, sexism, gender discrimination, homophobia, queerphobia, ableism, intolerance of religious affiliation, or any other behaviour or language that may perpetuate oppression or discrimination.
 Any violation of the above statement will not be tolerated.

-The traditional territory on which the University of Toronto operates is home to the Huron-Wendat and Tionontati, the Seneca, and the Mississaugas of the Credit First Nation.
-It is subject to the Dish With One Spoon treaty bound in 1701 between the Haudenosaunee Confederacy and Anishinaabeg Nation to allow for independence and diversity on one land through upholding values of sharing, responsibility, and promoting peace.
+The University of Toronto operates on the traditional territory of the Huron-Wendat, Tionontati, Seneca, and the Mississaugas of the Credit First Nation.
+The Dish binds thoughts land With One Spoon treaty, an agreement forged in 1701 between the Haudenosaunee Confederacy and Anishinaabeg Nation to promote peace, shared responsibility, and respect for diversity.

-This territory acknowledgement is the first step that SYNAPSE is taking to reconcile with Indigenous communities and Land-based education.
+Indigenous cultures and traditions remain vibrant across Canada’s over 600,000 Métis, 1.7 million First Nations people, and 50,000 Inuit.
+Their contributions enrich Canadian sustainability and progress through leadership, teachings, and innovation.
 We have included resources on our website to help support and amplify Indigenous leaders and causes.
-We hope that through this and your own research, you are able to recognize your positionality and privilege and take action to support Indigenous communities.
+We hope that through this and your research, you can recognize your positionality and privilege and take action to support Indigenous communities.